I turned 47 this year.

 And I admit it – in my 47 years of life, I have never really planned my finances.

-Colours have always fascinated me more than numbers (not a statement one would expect from an Engineer, I know) and that is probably why I have had a happy-go-lucky approach when it came to financial planning.
+Colours have always fascinated me more than numbers (not a statement one would expect from an Engineer, I know), and that is probably why I had had a happy-go-lucky approach when it came to financial planning.

 Get a stable job, work till you no longer can, and save a bit of money every month for retirement was the main concept that most of us in my generation lived by.
-Oh yeah, we also did purchase a few LIC policies that various uncles, aunties and neighbours sold us.
+We also did purchase a few LIC policies that various uncles, aunties and neighbours sold us.

 And then I got a bit adventurous when I turned 34.
 I decided to resign from my job to try my hand at entrepreneurship.